STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Inner Tracker (ITK)

 \subsubsection{Detector Design}

 $\mu$RWELL~\cite{itk8,itk9,itk10} is a single-amplification stage resistive micropattern gaseous detector.
 It has been introduced as a thin, simple and robust detector for very large area applications requiring operation in harsh radiation environments.
 Figure~\ref{fig:4.1.02} shows the schematic structure of the inner tracker system based on the $\mu$RWELL detector, consisting of 3 cylindrical detector layers with inner radii of 60~mm, 110~mm and 160~mm, and full-length of 330~mm, 610~mm, and 880~mm.
 The radii are determined based on the radiation tolerance of the $\mu$RWELL detector and the MDC range according to the background simulation in Sec.~\ref{sec:mdi_bkg}.
 The innermost wire layer of the MDC (Sec.~\ref{sec:mdc}) has a radius of approximately 200~mm.
 The radii of the three layers of the $\mu$RWELL-based inner tracker ensure uniform gaps between the inner tracker hits and the first MDC hit.
 The 3 layers are functionally and structurally independent of each other, thus simplifying the manufacturing and maintenance processes.
-As illustrated in Fig.~\ref{fig:4.1.02} (right), each detector layer consists of 2 cylinders and 4 pairs of sealing rings.
+As illustrated in Fig.~\ref{fig:4.1.02} (b), each detector layer consists of 2 cylinders and 4 pairs of sealing rings.
 The inner cylinder has a sandwich-like structure made of polyimide film and supporting material, providing a detector frame with sufficient mechanical strength.
-The outer surface of the inner cylinder is coated with a thin aluminum foil, acting as the drift cathode of the $\mu$RWELL detector.
-The outer cylinder is the cylindrical $\mu$RWELL foil, which acts as both an electron multiplier and signal readout unit.
+The outer surface of the inner cylinder is the cylindrical $\mu$RWELL foil, which acts as both an electron multiplier and signal readout unit.
+The outer cylinder is coated with a thin aluminum foil, acting as the drift cathode of the $\mu$RWELL detector.
 Four pairs of sealing rings are located at both ends of the cylindrical detector, sealing the gap between the polyimide films and the $\mu$RWELL foil.
 The space between the inner cylinder and the outer cylinder is the gas volume.
 To ensure the gas tightness of the detector, each seam of the gas volume is sealed with epoxy resin.

 A very low material budget is crucial for the measurement of low-momentum charged particles.
 It is essential to reduce the material contributions of the inner tracker.
 In this baseline design, the mechanical strength of the detector is mainly provided by the sandwich-like inner cylinder , and the material budget in the detection area can be limited to a very low level, as shown in Table~\ref{tab:4.1.01}.